Ringworm is not, as the name suggests, a disease caused by a worm. It is instead a fungal infection of the skin, also known as dermatophytosis.

 How Can a Dog or Cat Get Ringworm?

 Ringworm can be passed to your dog or cat by contact with another animal or a person who is infected with ringworm.
 He can also be infected by exposure to contaminated objects, such as grooming utensils, bedding, and dishes.
+They can also be infected by fungal spores found in the soil.

 Ringworm is seen in cats more often than in dogs.
 Kittens and young cats are especially susceptible to infection, although puppies can get ringworm.